The Lost Buffer

 There is a specific kind of learning that happens when you debug without help.
 Twenty minutes tracing a data flow manually, stepping through a wrong implementation, sitting with the contradiction between what you thought the code did and what it actually does.
 It is uncomfortable.
 It is also where system intuition crystallizes.
 The frustration of not understanding forces deep engagement with how the system behaves, as opposed to how you imagined it.

 AI shortcuts that state.
 It hands you a plausible fix before you have truly wrestled with the problem.
 The uncomfortable silence of not knowing is replaced with an immediate answer, and the answer is usually good enough that you move on.
 The consequence is that you accumulate output faster than you accumulate insight about the system.
-The frustration was not waste.
-It was the forcing function for deeper learning.
+That frustration was the forcing function for deeper learning, and AI quietly removes it.

 What the metrics miss